 "It's impossible to put to words the immensity of the learning experience, the highest level of mentoring and the profound impact it had, and will continue to have on us."
 Lada Valesova, participant

-The duration and format of Phase 2 workshops varies depending on the genre it involves.
-So far, this has included 2-day sessions focusing on contemporary music (with Jessica Cottis) and choral music (with Sarah Tennant-Flowers), as well as an immersive 5-day course presented in September 2018 in collaboration with the Royal Opera House and National Opera Studio on conducting for opera.
+The duration and format of Phase 2 courses vary depending on the genre it involves.
+So far, this has included 2-day sessions focusing on contemporary music (with Jessica Cottis) and choral music (with Sarah Tennant-Flowers), 2-day sessions specialising in ballet in partnership with the Royal Ballet, as well as immersive 5-day courses presented in collaboration with the Royal Opera House and National Opera Studio on conducting for opera.

 Who is eligible to apply?